Skip to main content

 4. Enhanced IGF-1 Signaling ∞ Testosterone can increase the local production of insulin-like growth factor 1 (IGF-1) within muscle tissue, a potent anabolic factor that stimulates protein synthesis and cell proliferation.

-Clinical trials investigating low-dose testosterone therapy in women with hypogonadism have consistently reported improvements in and muscle strength.
+Clinical trials investigating low-dose testosterone therapy in women with hypogonadism have consistently reported improvements in lean body mass and muscle strength.
 For instance, studies have demonstrated significant increases in quadriceps strength and grip strength following testosterone administration, even at dosages that maintain physiological female ranges.
 This is particularly relevant for combating age-related sarcopenia, a condition characterized by progressive muscle loss and functional decline.

 The following table summarizes the key effects of female testosterone therapy on bone and muscle ∞